rsmithiiee/Group-Scheduler/README.md

 ---

+## Contributing

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/your-feature-name`
+3. Commit your changes: `git commit -m "Add your feature"`
+4. Push to your fork: `git push origin feature/your-feature-name`
+5. Open a Pull Request against `main`

+Please make sure the Flask server starts cleanly and the frontend builds without errors (`npm run build`) before submitting.

 ---

 ## Maintainers

-This project was developed as part of **CMPE 131 — Software Engineering** at San José State University.
+This project was developed as part of **CMPE 131 — Software Engineering** at San José State University by:

+- Ryan Smith
+- Hemanth Karnati
+- Alex Cheong
+- Michael Chan
+---

+## License
+This project is for academic use.